White Australia policy: End of the White Australia Policy

-In 1966, the Holt Liberal Government effectively dismantled the White Australia policy and increased access to non-European migrants, including refugees fleeing the Vietnam War.
+In 1966, the Holt Liberal government modified the White Australia policy in an effort to reduce the strong perception of Australia's anti-Asian racism.
 After a review of immigration policy in March 1966, Immigration Minister Hubert Opperman announced applications for migration would be accepted from well-qualified people "on the basis of their suitability as settlers, their ability to integrate readily and their possession of qualifications positively useful to Australia".
-At the same time, Harold Holt's government decided to allow foreign non-whites to become permanent residents and citizens after five years (the same as for Europeans), and also removed discriminatory provisions in family reunification policies.
+At the same time, Holt's government decided to allow foreign non-whites to become permanent residents and citizens after five years (the same as for Europeans), and also removed discriminatory provisions in family reunification policies.

+After the removal of official discrimination, preference was still given to Asian migrants of European or racially mixed appearance.
+A report on the Filipino community of Sydney in 1966 observed that its members – numbering approximately 100 – were all "white" looking, or in Filipino terms, "mestizos" of presumably Spanish descent.
+"The Filipino Consul General stated that he was the only 'colored Filipino' in Sydney."

-As a result, annual non-European settler arrivals rose from 746 in 1966 to 2,696 in 1971, while annual part-European settler arrivals rose from 1,498 to 6,054.
+Nevertheless, the annual non-European settler arrivals rose from 746 in 1966 to 2,696 in 1971, while annual part-European settler arrivals rose from 1,498 to 6,054.

-Leader of the Labor Party from 1960 to 1967 Arthur Calwell supported the White European Australia policy.
+Leader of the Labor Party from 1960 to 1967 Arthur Calwell supported the White Australia policy.
 This is reflected by Calwell's comments in his 1972 memoirs, Be Just and Fear Not, in which he made it clear that he maintained his view that non-European people should not be allowed to settle in Australia.
 He wrote:

-I am proud of my white skin, just as a Chinese is proud of his yellow skin, a Japanese of his brown skin, and the Indians of their various hues from black to coffee-coloured.
-Anybody who is not proud of his race is not a man at all.
-And any man who tries to stigmatise the Australian community as racist because they want to preserve this country for the white race is doing our nation great harm...
-I reject, in conscience, the idea that Australia should or ever can become a multi-racial society and survive.
+The Australian Workers' Union (AWU) abandoned its support for the White Australia policy in 1972.

-Whitlam brought about the comprehensive legal end of the White Australia policy in 1973 as Prime Minister.
+The Whitlam Labor government brought about the comprehensive legal end of the White Australia policy in 1973 as prime minister.
 The Whitlam Labor government implemented a series of amendments preventing the enforcement of racial aspects of the immigration law.
 These amendments: